Carlgo11/One-click-updater/README.md

 How do I use it?
 ================

-I want to update spigot only:
+**I want to update spigot only:**
 Then use update_spigot.sh.
-You don't need to change anything.
-Just put the file in your spigot directory.
+You don't need to change anything.<br>Just put the file in your spigot directory.<br>
+Run the script by executing `./update_spigot.sh` in the terminal.

-I want to update bungeecord only:
+**I want to update bungeecord only:**
 Then use update_bungee.sh.
-You don't need to change anything.
-Just put the file in your bungeecord directory.
+You don't need to change anything.<br>Just put the file in your bungeecord directory.<br>
+Run the script by executing `./update_bungee.sh` in the terminal.

-I want to update both spigot and bungeecord:
+**I want to update both spigot and bungeecord:**
 Then you need to use update_everything.sh.
 Before you do this you need to edit the destination paths for your bungeecord and spigot directory since it's unlikely that it's the same on your server as on mine.
-When you've replaced the path with YOUR server's path drop the file in a easy accesible folder.
+When you've replaced the path with YOUR server's path drop the file in a easy accesible folder.<br>
-Now run the script using ´./update_everything.sh´
+Run the script by executing `./update_everything.sh` in the terminal.